yhagio/tutorialedge.net/content/golang/golang-mysql-tutorial.md

 twitter: https://twitter.com/Elliot_F
 ---

-> In this tutorial I’ll be demonstrating how you can connect to a MySQL database and perform basic SQL statements using Go.
+> **Note -** In this tutorial I’ll be demonstrating how you can connect to a MySQL database and perform basic SQL statements using Go.

 # Video Tutorial